Joohoney

-Lee Joo-heon (Korean: 이주헌; born October 6, 1994), better known by the stage name Joohoney and formerly mononymously known as Jooheon, is a South Korean rapper, singer, songwriter, producer, and actor.
-He is a member of the South Korean boy group Monsta X, which was formed through Mnet's survival show No.Mercy, under Starship Entertainment in 2015.
+Lee Joo-heon (Korean: 이주헌; born October 6, 1994), better known by the stage name Joohoney and formerly mononymously known as Jooheon, is a South Korean rapper, singer, songwriter, and producer.
+He is a member of the South Korean boy group Monsta X under Starship Entertainment.
+He made his solo debut with the EP Lights in 2023.

 Career

 2014: Debut and career beginnings

-Prior to his debut with Monsta X, Joohoney was part of a project group called Nu Boyz (along with #GUN, Shownu and Wonho) formed under Starship Entertainment in August 2014.
-The quartet uploaded multiple mixtapes to their company's YouTube channel and also performed at the opening show of Starship X concert in December 2014.
+Prior to his debut with Monsta X, Joohoney was part of a project group called Nu Boyz, with #Gun, Shownu, and Wonho, formed under Starship Entertainment in August 2014.
+The quartet uploaded multiple mixtapes on their company's YouTube channel and performed at the opening show of Starship X concert in December 2014.

-In December 2014, Starship Entertainment and Mnet launched a survival program called No.Mercy and Joohoney was selected along with six other participants (including Shownu and Wonho) as part of the new boy group Monsta X on the last episode of the show.
+In December 2014, Starship Entertainment and Mnet launched a survival program named No.Mercy and Joohoney was selected, along with six other participants (including Shownu and Wonho), as part of the new boy group Monsta X on the last episode of the show.

 2015–2016: Show Me the Money 4 and Tribe of Hip Hop

-In January 2015, Joohoney released a collaboration track "Coach Me", with San E and Sistar's Hyolyn.
-Joohoney alongside group member Kihyun, participated in the soundtrack for the South Korean drama Orange Marmalade for the song titled "Attractable Woman", which was released in May 2015, and produced by Crazy Park and his team.
+In January 2015, Joohoney was featured in the collaboration track "Coach Me", with San E and Sistar's Hyolyn.
+Joohoney alongside group member Kihyun, participated in the soundtrack of the South Korean drama Orange Marmalade titled "Attractable Woman", which was released in May 2015, and produced by Crazy Park and his team.

-In June, Joohoney auditioned for the fourth season of Mnet's rap competition TV show Show Me the Money.
-He reached the third round and was eliminated in a 1-on-1 battle against rapper Lee Hyun-joon, but was later brought back for a second chance where he lost to One.
+In June, Joohoney auditioned for the fourth season of Mnet's rap competition show Show Me the Money.
+He was eliminated in the third round in a 1-on-1 battle against rapper Lee Hyun-joon, but was later brought back for a second chance where he lost to One.

 In April 2016, Joohoney was one of the producers for JTBC's hip-hop competition show Tribe of Hip Hop, appearing as the youngest producer on the show.